vgrichina/near-lands/README.md

 After cloning the repo, run `npm install` from your project directory.
 Then, you can start the local development server by running `npm start`.

 After starting the development server with `npm start`, you can edit any files in the `src` folder and Parcel will automatically recompile and reload your server (available at `http://localhost:1234` by default).

+### Important files / directories

+- `static/` – static assets that gonna be copied as is to `dist/` folder.
+Includes `lpc-character` folder which contains character spritesheets provided by https://github.com/jrconway3/Universal-LPC-spritesheet project.
+You can use http://gaurav.munjal.us/Universal-LPC-Spritesheet-Character-Generator/ to explore available sprites.
+- `src/assets` – static assets that can be included from `.js` files and processed by Parcel (including tile images)
+- `src/index.js` – main JS entry point and game logic
+- `src/near.js` – boilerplate related to NEAR blockchain
+- `src/p2p.js` – common code to establish peer to peer connectivity – `src/player.js` – logic related to player characters (including remote)
+- `src/phaser-plugin-virtual-gamepad.js` – virtual gamepad plugin for use with touch screen devices
+- `index.html` – entry point for webapp build

 ## Customizing the Template